lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ## Additional Security Considerations

-In addition to the security considerations listed here, implementers should be familiar with the security considerations of the specifications on this this depends: PKCS#10 {{RFC2986}}, CRMF {{RFC4211}}, as well as general security concepts relating to remote attestation; many of these concepts are discussed in {{Section 6 of RFC9334}}, {{Section 7 of RFC9334}}, {{Section 9 of RFC9334}}, {{Section 11 of RFC9334}}, and {{Section 12 of RFC9334}}.
+In addition to the security considerations listed here, implementers should be familiar with the security considerations of the specifications on which this RFC depends: PKCS#10 {{RFC2986}}, CRMF {{RFC4211}}, as well as general security concepts relating to remote attestation; many of these concepts are discussed in {{Section 6 of RFC9334}}, {{Section 7 of RFC9334}}, {{Section 9 of RFC9334}}, {{Section 11 of RFC9334}}, and {{Section 12 of RFC9334}}.
 Implementers should also be aware of any security considerations relating to the specific Evidence and Attestation Result formats being carried within the CSR.

 --- back